 Yes you can continue to add dirt over and over but the area will virtually never really finish settling.
 We have cleaned out sink holes where dirt had been added multiple times and others that had been in the ground for over 40 years and still the debris is in tact to a great extent.

 We do not feel that any effort other than excavating and cleaning out the original hole is a valid repair.
 The common denominator is wood and wood will eventually decompose.

 We can not know going in what the cost of the sink hole repair will be.
 We can not know the extent of the hole, what exactly it will take in time and equipment and expenses to resolve, nor the cost of putting everything back together again to facilitate the work.

 What we can assure you is that the remediation will be done correctly and you will never have to worry about the area again.
-We fix sink holes in Atlanta, Marietta, Smyrna, Kennesaw, Roswell, Acworth, Dunwoody and Dallas, GA.
+We fix sink holes in Atlanta, Marietta, Smyrna, Kennesaw, Roswell, Acworth, and Dunwoody, GA.

 Please call us to schedule an appointment if you think you have a sink hole!